Vyral/paul-lopez/_posts/2019-08-05-why-you-should-be-writing-down-your-goals.md

 Are you thinking about buying your very first home, but you don’t quite know how it’s going to happen?
 Well, **today I want to encourage you to make homeownership a goal and write it down.** Then review your goal as often as you possibly can to keep it fresh in your mind.&nbsp;

 Not too long ago, I had a specific goal about buying a piece of property.
-I wrote it down, looked at it daily, and over time my subconscious went to work for me and I made the necessary steps to make that goal happen. **I reduced some debt, got rid of a few other things, and I was able to get the property that was important to me.**
+I wrote it down, looked at it daily, and over time, my subconscious went to work for me and I took the necessary steps to make that goal happen. **I reduced some debt, got rid of a few other things, and I was able to get the property that was important to me.**

 {% include pullquote.html %}